 Launched in 2009 by the St. Louis Sports Commission Associates – the Sports Commission’s young professionals group – the group raises funds for the program and selects its own recipients.
-Over the past nine years, $92,500 in academic scholarships have been awarded to 31 college-bound students.
+Over the past thirteen years, $207,500 in academic scholarships have been awarded to 61 college-bound students.

 Congratulations to the 2023 Carl Fricks Sportsmanship Scholarship recipients: Imarion Griffin, Jack Burke, Anna Belle Wakeland, Ava Hamilton, Ahren Muehleisen and Esther Pottebaum!

 Help us celebrate sportsmanship by nominating a deserving student who has demonstrated outstanding sportsmanship and character in athletic competition.